the-road-to-learn-react/the-road-to-react/manuscript/react-modern/handler-function.md

 React's synthetic event is essentially a wrapper around the [browser's native event](https://developer.mozilla.org/en-US/docs/Web/Events), with more functions that are useful to prevent native browser behavior (e.g. refreshing a page after the user clicks a form's submit button).
 Sometimes you will use the event, sometimes you won't need it.

 After all, this is how we give HTML elements in JSX handler functions to respond to user interaction.
 Always pass functions to these handlers, not the return value of the function, except when the return value is a function.
-Knowing this is crucial, because it's a well known source for bugs in a React beginners application:
+Knowing this is crucial because it's a well-known source for bugs in a React beginners application:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~